App Development and Condiments: Plot

 Jeff performs at the talent show, but instead of exposing the Fives' regime, performs a hilarious comedy act, which gets him voted into the Fives.
 With her and Jeff's plan ruined, Britta attempts to expose the regime herself, but no one will listen to her.
 Britta eventually puts mustard on her face, which causes everyone to pay attention to her and agree to revolt against the Fives.
-Meanwhile, Jeff is initiated into the Fives, but an argument between him and Shirley causes both of them to be voted down to Ones, and exiled from the school.
-Outside the school, both Jeff and Shirley admit that they became obsessed by the app, and apologize to each other.
-Jeff and Shirley are eventually let back into the school, and discover that Britta has overthrown the Fives and replaced their regime with her own oppressive system of power, where everyone is a One and she rules over a kangaroo court, punishing the former Fives and Fours.
+Meanwhile, Jeff is initiated into the Fives, but an argument between him and Shirley causes both of them to be voted down to Ones and exiled from the school.
+Outside, both Jeff and Shirley admit that they became obsessed by the app and apologize to each other.
+They are eventually let back into the school and discover that Britta has overthrown the Fives, replacing their regime with her own oppressive system of power where everyone is a One and she rules over a kangaroo court, punishing the former Fives and Fours.
 Jeff reveals to the school that the app's beta test ended 2 days ago and convinces everyone at the school to delete the app, which is no longer free, reminding them all that they're at school on a Saturday.
 With the app deleted, everyone leaves the school, leaving a powerless Britta alone.
-The next week, everyone returns to school and the Dean asks that everyone forget the experience, while Jeff and Shirley mend their relationship.
+The next week, everyone returns to school and the dean asks that everyone forget the experience, while Jeff and Shirley mend their relationship.